Pay Less for Motorcycle Insurance or Get up to $80*, Even If You Don’t Buy.

 We do not cover the following professions, trade or services:

 The above documents will be sent to you by post unless you opt to go "Paperless", in which case we will email you the documents.
-If you decide to go "Paperless", your premium is reduced by S$20 (Including Prevailing GST).
+If you decide to go "Paperless", your premium is reduced by S$20 (before prevailing GST).

 You will be able to access your details under the 'Policy Manager' section of our website or you may call us at 6221 2111.
-Mondays to Fridays, 9am to 8pm and Saturdays, 9am to 3pm (Closed on Sundays and public holidays).
+Mondays to Fridays, 9am – 6pm (Closed on weekends and public holidays).

 You can check your motorcycle details here on LTA's website.

 If you need help finding this information, give us a call at 6221 2111.
-Mondays to Fridays, 9am to 8pm and Saturdays, 9am to 3pm (Closed on Sundays and public holidays).
+Mondays to Fridays, 9am – 6pm (Closed on weekends and public holidays).

 To avoid road tax late payment penalty, your renewal instruction and full payment of premium should reach us at least 14 days prior to the expiry of your current policy.
 We will take it that you are not renewing your Policy if we do not receive the full premium by the expiry of your current policy and your policy will lapse after the last day of cover.